samuqu1nha/nginx-reverse-proxy/README.md

 This is a simple reverse proxy using Nginx.
 I made it dockerized, but it's not needed.
+Remember to put your IP Address on server_name.